-Scarlet fever is a bacterial illness that mainly affects children.
+Scarlet fever, which is caused by the bacteria Group A Streptococcus (Group A Strep), is a bacterial illness that mainly affects children.
 It causes a distinctive pink-red rash.

 Symptoms of scarlet fever

 The symptoms of scarlet fever usually take two to five days to appear after infection.

 - flushed face and swollen tongue

 The distinctive pink-red rash develops 12 to 48 hours later.